-Foraging fiddleheads, chocolate with a local twist, a brewery inspired by local history, and market-to-table dining that’s all in the family
+Foraging fiddleheads, a brewery inspired by local history, and market-to-table dining that’s all in the family

 Not in my backyard?
 Not in Ontario’s Southwest!
-The chefs, chocolatiers and craft brewers you’ll meet here seem to find endless inspiration when they ask the question, “What’s in my backyard?”
+The chefs and craft brewers you’ll meet here seem to find endless inspiration when they ask the question, “What’s in my backyard?”

 This Next Stop: Taste journey begins at SixThirtyNine in Woodstock, where Chef Eric Boyar has created one of Ontario’s most buzzed about farm-to-table dining destinations.
 In addition to a large family garden plot, Chef Boyar takes to nearby fields and forests to forage for unique flavours for the SixThirtyNine kitchen.
 Boyar also works with local suppliers, including trout farmers and cheese makers like Gunn’s Hill Artisan Cheese, to source ingredients for dishes that shine the spotlight on the fantastic flavours of Oxford County.
 Creative dishes like Five Brothers Cheese Arancini with Smoked Tomato Jam and Organic Basil have earned SixThirtyNine a spot on the Oxford County Cheese Trail, a delicious touring experience that offers 23 unique stops that appeal to cheese lovers of all ages.
 For the ultimate dining experience, consider making a reservation for the Chef’s Table dinner, where you can enjoy a front row seat to watch the culinary team work their magic.
 Read about a Toronto food blogger’s tasting tour of Oxford County, including a delicious meal at SixThirtyNine.